 No role restrictions.
 All participants have permission to subscribe to streams.

-2. Although this mode does not differentiate user roles, it is functionally equivalent to the streamer role in interactive mode.
-The goal is to simplify operations, which lets users achieve the desired functionality with fewer API calls.
+Although this mode does not differentiate user roles, it is functionally equivalent to the host role in interactive mode.
+The goal is to simplify operations, allowing users to achieve the desired functionality with fewer API calls.

-If the SDK encounters an issue during operation, it first attempts to recover automatically using its internal retry mechanisms.
-For errors that it cannot resolve, the SDK notifies your application through predefined callback interfaces.
+If the SDK encounters an issue during operation, it will first attempt to recover automatically using its internal retry mechanisms.
+For errors that it cannot resolve on its own, the SDK will notify your application through predefined callback interfaces.

-The following are key callbacks for issues that the SDK cannot handle.
-Your application must listen for and respond to these callbacks:
+The following are key callbacks for issues the SDK cannot handle, which your application must listen for and respond to:

 Cause of exception